oist/labcyte-rt-optimisation/Labcyte-RT_Data_Analysis_8.md

-This experiment follows exactly the same design as for [experiment 7](Labcyte-RT_Data_Analysis_7.md), except that we are using SuperScript IV and its buffer.
+Experiment 8 follows exactly the same design as for [experiment 7](Labcyte-RT_Data_Analysis_7.md), except that we are using SuperScript IV and its buffer.

+In this file, we analyse the results for SSIII and SSIV in parallel.

 Here, we assessed again multiple combinations of TSO, RT primer and RNA amounts, using a different stock of TSOs (PO_8268526), purchased earlier but apparently of better quality (see [experiment 6](Labcyte-RT_Data_Analysis_6.md)), and with a more extensive randomisation of TSO barcodes and well coordinates (see designs [6a](Labcyte-RT6a.md), [6b](Labcyte-RT6b.md), [6c](Labcyte-RT6c.md) and [6d](Labcyte-RT6d.md)).

-This file presents the results for SSIII and SSIV in parallel.

 Load R packages